A Benchmark for Point Clouds Registration Algorithms

 \subsection{Initial perturbation}

-Two factors influence greatly the difficulty of a registration problem: the amount of overlap between the point clouds, and how far the source point cloud is from the final pose, \ie{}, the initial perturbation or misalignment.
+Two factors influence greatly how challenging a registration problem is: the amount of overlap between the point clouds and how far the source point cloud is from the final pose, \ie{}, the initial perturbation or misalignment.
 With initial perturbation we mean the displacement of the source point cloud \wrt{} its ground truth pose.
-That is, it is the roto-translation that a registration algorithm should estimate.
+That is, the rototranslation that a registration algorithm should estimate.
 The initial perturbation is a fundamental characteristic of a registration problem: the larger it is, the harder the problem becomes.

 To test different levels of perturbation, we used the following protocol.
-For local registration problems, we selected the boundaries of the set of possible transformations, that is, the maximum and minimum magnitudes of the rotation and of the translation.
-While for the rotations we could use the same boundaries for every sequence, those of the translations are dataset specific.
-The effect of a translation on a point cloud, indeed, is dependent on the scale of the cloud: a translation of 1 meter of a cloud representing an object could be a very hard problem, while on a point cloud representing a city could be considered an easy problem.
+For local registration problems, we selected the boundaries of the set of possible transformations, that is, the maximum and minimum magnitudes of the rotation and translation.
+While for the rotations we could use the same boundaries for every sequence ($0$ and $30$ degree), those of the translations are dataset specific.
+The effect of a translation on a point cloud, indeed, is dependent on the scale of the cloud: a translation of $1$ meter of a cloud representing an object could be a very hard problem, while on a point cloud representing a city could be considered an easy problem.
 The actual values have been chosen taking into consideration the accuracy of the ground truth and are available on our repository (\url{https://github.com/iralabdisco/point\_clouds\_registration\_benchmark}).
 Moreover, for the local registration problems, while choosing the boundaries of the initial transformations' set, we also considered the typical accuracy of systems used to provide an initial guess to point clouds registration algorithms.